 Broccoli can easily get lost in my fridge and even when I have the best intentions of using it at its peak; it starts to get yellow and sad looking.
 This soup is the perfect use for that sad looking broccoli!

 - Fridge: This soup is actually even better the next day, so be sure to make extra!
 It lasts for about 4 days in the fridge in a well-sealed container.
 I like to store soup in quart size mason jars in the fridge for easy storage and pouring into bowls!

 - Freezer: Yes!
 This soup should freeze well!
 Just be sure to allow the soup to first cool off before trying to freeze it!

 - Since the broccoli will continue to break down with more cooking, freezing this soup may cause the broccoli to become a bit mushy with reheating from frozen.
 However, the flavor will still be excellent!

-If you love this recipe you should also try these other soup recipes:
+If you love this recipe you, should also try

 - Best Ever Mushroom Soup

 - Whole30 Mediterranean Vegetable Soup